 The good thing is that in NYS, you have the right to sell if a tenant-occupied.
 Of course, that still depends on the lease.
 Chances are, there will be a term stipulated that the lease agreement will remain in full effect should the owner/landlord choose to sell.

 Advertising and listingAdvertising and listing

-Marketing a property that already has a tenant-occupied can be an attractive option for investment buyers.
+Marketing a property that already has a tenant-occupied can be an attractive option for investors.
 It means they’ll be able to start making money from day one, and they’ll easily be able to compare current income and expenditure to see how profitable it is.
 Just make sure that the listing ad states “investment property only,” so it’s clear to buyers that they can’t move in.
 However, if the tenant is behind on their rent or paying below-market value, then it won’t look so attractive to buyers, and you should consider other options.

 One option would be to try negotiating with the tenant for a lease modification or termination.
 In return for a monetary sum, the tenant could agree to move out by a specific date.
 However, this can look risky to buyers as the tenant could always refuse to comply with the renegotiated terms and remain in place beyond closing.
 The new owner would then have to file for eviction and could hold you responsible for all the costs involved.

-Facing this possible scenario; best to wait until the tenant’s lease is up before you list the apartment.
-By the manner specified in the rental lease, you should notify the tenant that you are planning to sell and will not be renewing the lease.
+When facing this possible scenario, best to wait until the tenant’s lease is up before you list the apartment, by the manner specified in the rental lease agreement, you should notify the tenant that you are planning to sell and will not be renewing the lease.
 Most month-by-month rental agreements require 30-day’s notice for this.